RobotnikAutomation/rbvogui_sim/README.md

 These are the different configurations available:

 - Vogui
+- Vogui with UR-10 arm
+- Vogui with UR-10 arm and RG2 gripper
-- Vogui with UR-10e arm
+- Vogui with UR-10 arm and EGH gripper
 - Vogui XL
 - Vogui XL with left and right UR10e arm
 - Vogui XL with UR-10e arm and Ewellix lift